JW-Vinay/Udacity-CarNd-projects/CarND-Vehicle-Detection/writeup.md

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
-I faced issues with identifying the ideal scales & y range values.
-I had to spend a lot of time experiementing with values across different frames of images before zeroing on the 3 scale values and yranges.
+I faced issues with identifying the ideal scales & y_range values.
+I had to spend a lot of time experiementing with values across different frames of images before zeroing on the 3 scale values and y_ranges.
 I also wasn't sure about the colorspace to use.
 I first tried HSV & RGB and I found the classifier accuracy on the lower side so I ended up trying YCrCb which seemed to work perfectly fine.
 All this experiementation took quite some time.
-One issue I have noticed is detections when the vehicle is sort of parallel. its hard to detect vehicle parallel vehicles since its not in the exact frame of view.
+One issue I have noticed is detections when the vehicle is sort of parallel to another .
+Its hard to detect parallel vehicles (or just about parallel where you can barely see the front of the car) since its not in the exact frame of view.

-I would probably like try to average the frames better & threshold based on lighting condition to improve the detection on low lighting conditions and lanes not divided by the raised median.
+I would probably like try to average the frames better & threshold based on lighting condition to improve the detection on low lighting conditions and when lanes are not divided by the raised median.
-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Not sure if trying a better non-linear classifier or a deep learning appraoach might give better results.